Local networking events are an excellent place to connect with other like-minded individuals.

 It’s natural for an online services business professional to seek out other online businesses to work with, but did you know that you can also find clients locally, too?
 The key is to strategically attend local network meeting events that meet your criteria.
 There are probably many local business events in your area.
 Let’s take a look at the possibilities.

 Chamber of Commerce: Every community has a local chamber of commerce.
 Many times you do not need to be a member to participate.
 I have been to events at the Chamber in both Santa Clarita and Santa Barbara over the past seven years and I do not belong to either group.
-If you can get involved in events using your skills to help, people will start recommending you.
+If you can get involved in local networking events using your skills to help, people will start recommending you.

 Your Strategy: Align yourself with the smallest businesses and if they have a sub group, those who work from home or do business exclusively online.
 If they don’t have this already, offer to start the group and host it at your home, the library, or somewhere else that works for everyone.
 You’ll become invaluable to the organization if you do this.